 During those two years, as you probably know, you have the same rights of a regular permanent resident.
 You can work, go to school, and even travel outside the country.

 Before your second year of legal residency ends, you must file a Petition To Remove Conditions, Form I-751, along with new documents showing that your marriage was a good faith and legitimate marriage.
 The goal is to remove the two year restriction on your card and limit and obtain a 10-year green card.
 Your residency status, in short, becomes permanent.

 Don’t think just because you’re getting a divorce, immigration officials will assume your marriage is a fraud.
 Of course, it will be harder to prove your marriage was a valid marriage, but it can be done.

 If your husband is still alive, you may want to talk to him about helping you.
 Many couples cooperate with each other even after they separate and divorce.

-The regulations state you and your husband are supposed to file to remove the conditions as a couple.
+The regulations state you and your husband are supposed to file to remove the conditions on green cards as a couple.
 There are three exceptions.

 Here are the exceptions and some problems that might pop up.

 First, were you a victim of domestic violence?

 If you were, I don’t think your husband will help you.